pompos02/MetaDriveRLagent/README.md

 The run wanted to complete just 3,000,000 steps, with an average progress on the map of 14% (after the first turn).

-Judging from the graphs, we could argue that if training continued, the agent would likely complete a larger percentage of the track.

 Due to time constraints, training was run again with exactly the same parameters, environment, and reward function, with the only change being a simpler track with just 3 turns.

 ![Final results and input observation](media/CNN.gif)